ExxEss/Instant-YouTube/README.md

 # Instant-Youtube

-Watching videos on google and others searches.
+Watching youtube videos directly on Google and other search engines.